egg over CTA

 You can also use a negative air machine and a vacuum with a HEPA filter to remove up to 99.97 percent of lingering spores.

-While controlling moisture and mould growth on window surfaces requires some regular maintenance, it is usually only for three or four months during the winter that these steps are necessary.
+While controlling mold on windows from condensation requires some regular maintenance, it is usually only for three or four months during the winter when the moisture is high that these steps are necessary.
 Once temperatures increase outdoors, condensation becomes less of a problem.

 If all window sills in the house are cleaned at the beginning of spring, mould growth will typically not return until the next winter.
 If existing mould growth is not cleaned as summer approaches the mould growth will dry and will be harder to clean later.

-There are several key issues that should be addressed to keep mold from reoccurring: Proper ventilation, eliminate moisture and keep the area clean.
+There are several key issues that should be addressed to keep mould from reoccurring: Proper ventilation, eliminate moisture and keep the area clean.

 Proper Ventilation